sheffield-bioinformatics-core/ngs_intro_workshop/01-ngs-intro.md

 ![](media/fastqc-2b.png)

-Look at the generated FastQC metrics for your uploaded fastq files.
-This data looks pretty good - high per-base quality scores (most above 30).
+Accurate base calls are important as they make the alignment of our sequences easier.
+Particular downstream analyses such as identifying mutations will also be hampered by poor-quality base calls.

 All is not lost if we observe poor quality bases towards the end of the read.
-There are a number of *trimming* options that we can use for NGS data and some of these are available through Galaxy.
-Check out the [Trimmming Reads](https://galaxyproject.org/tutorials/ngs/#trimming-reads) section of the Galaxy NGS tutorial if you are interested in how we can trim our reads.
+There are a number of *trimming* options that we can use for NGS data, as we will see shortly.

 It is also worth bearing in mind that the tool is blind to the particular type of sequencing you are performing (i.e. whole-genome, ChIP-seq, RNA-seq) and the organism being sequenced, so some warnings might be expected due to the nature of your experiment.
 For instance, there are known sequencing composition biases that can occur at the beginning of RNA-seq reads.
+So-called "warnings" or "errors" may be persistent for all the samples in your dataset, so it is worth comparing QC reports rather than looking at the QC of individual samples in isolation.

 ## Aggregating QC reports with `multiqc`